boratanrikulu/eternity/README.md

 ---
 ```

 You can set `date` value for your posts.
-It will be used in Post page and for sorting.
+It will be used in Post page and for posts sorting.
 If you want, you can use `weight` value for sorting.
-(Note: if you did not set a `date`.
-We will check `exif` value of the image to use in post.)
+(Note: if you won't set a `date`, we check `exif` value of the image to use in post.)

 ```yaml
 ---